AndyWendt/conference-notes/2016/PNWPHP/journey-to-the-center-of-php.md

 Before you can create an RFC, you need wiki karma on wiki.php.net

-signup then email mailing lists, ask for wiki karma and then keep bugging them for it until you get the wiki karma.
+Signup then email mailing lists, ask for wiki karma and then keep bugging them for it until you get the wiki karma.

+RFC process is 2 weeks.

+"They're not evaluating you, they're evaluating how your RFC will effect PHP."

+Then the voting process.

+Get over your inferiority complex.
+Not all RFCs pass easily but the contribution will be worthwile.
+It will make people think about the system at hand.